-The Council will state on its Booking Forms and on posters in its room hire that it is the Council's expectation that groups will follow good practice procedures in relation to Child and Vulnerable Adult Safeguarding.
+The Council will state on its Booking Forms that it is the Council's expectation that groups will follow good practice procedures in relation to Child and Vulnerable Adult Safeguarding.

 3.10 Use of Contractors

 Biddulph Town Council will take reasonable care that contractors doing work on behalf of the Council are monitored appropriately.
 Any contractor or subcontractor engaged by the Council in areas where workers are likely to come into regular contact with children, young people or vulnerable adults, should have its own equivalent Child Protection and vulnerable adult policies, or failing this, must comply with the terms of this policy.
 This requirement will be written into the contract.
 If this is not met, the contractor will be deemed to be in breach of their contract.